How ToIoT HardwaresRaspberry PiTutorials/DIY

 Controlling LED with Raspberry Pi PART-2

-In previous article we discuss about “How to connect led to raspberry, Switching LED on/off from Raspberry Pi console, Python program for blinking LED and Interfacing an LED an Switch with Raspberry Pi and Python program for sending an email on switch press” So please read this previous article Controlling LED with Raspberry Pi. let’s begin Controlling LED with Raspberry Pi PART-2.
+In the previous article, we discussed “How to connect an LED to Raspberry Pi, switching an LED on/off from the Raspberry Pi console, Python program for blinking an LED, interfacing an LED and switch with Raspberry Pi, and sending an email on switch press.”
+If you haven’t read it yet, check out the previous article: Controlling LED with Raspberry Pi – Part 1.
+Now, let’s continue with Part 2.

-LEDs are a very useful, cheap, and efficient way of producing light, but you do have to be careful how you are use them.
-If you are connected directly to a voltage source (such as GPIO output) that is greater than about 1.7V, they will draw a very large current.
-This can often be enough to destroy the LED or whatever is providing the current – which is not good if your RPi is providing the current.
+LEDs are a useful, cheap, and efficient way of producing light, but you must use them carefully.
+Connecting an LED directly to a voltage source (such as a GPIO output) greater than about 1.7V will cause it to draw excessive current.
+This may damage the LED or your Raspberry Pi GPIO pin.

-You should always use a series resistor with LED because the series resistor is placed between the LED and voltage source, which limits the amount of current flowing through the LED to a level that is safe for both the LED and the GPIO pin driving it.
+To prevent this, always use a series resistor with LEDs.
+The resistor limits the current flowing through the LED, protecting both the LED and the GPIO pin.

 Red 470Ω 3.5